 While business travel in Tokyo is currently in an unprecedented slump, this won’t last forever.
-Eventually, and hopefully in some fashion by the end of 2021, businesspeople will be rushing off into central Tokyo from the pearly (immigration) gates of Haneda Airport, and enjoy high-dollar, high rise dinners in glitzy Ginza.
+Eventually, and hopefully in some fashion by mid-2022, businesspeople will be rushing off into central Tokyo from the pearly (immigration) gates of Haneda Airport, and enjoy high-dollar, high rise dinners in glitzy Ginza.
 One great way to discover Tokyo, assuming you can power through your jet lag and work fatigue, is to sightsee or take day trips once you’ve finished required business.

 Is Tokyo Worth Visiting?

-It might sound ridiculous to ask this question, but I receive it a fair bit in emails and via social media.
+It might sound ridiculous to ask this question, since you’re ultimately asking “how many days do you need in Tokyo?”, but I receive it a fair bit in emails and via social media.
 The thinking, according to most people, is that Tokyo is “just another big city,” and that their time in Japan would be better spent elsewhere.
 (Well, not anywhere elsewhere—make sure to read my comparison of Tokyo vs. Osaka, which sheds light on a large Japanese city dismissed even more often than the capital!)

 Indeed, this makes answering the question of how many days to spend in Tokyo all the more important.
 Rather than skipping Tokyo entirely—at least not on your first trip to Japan—you should arrange to spend your time in the city doing all the things you can’t do elsewhere in Japan.
 Maybe leave the cherry blossoms for Kyoto, for example, but definitely spend at least a night in Shinjuku and Shibuya.

 Other FAQ About Planning a Trip to Tokyo

 How many days in Tokyo is enough?